 Location: Pittsburgh, PA

 Application deadline: TBA

 Interested in applying to any of these STEM programs for girls?
-Then we recommend you give yourself ample time to put together a strong application.
-For most of these programs, you will be competing against a large pool of applicants, so think carefully about your responses to the essay questions and choice of teacher/mentor who can recommend you for the program.
+Any one of these top-notch programs will help distinguish applicants from the rest of the pile when in comes to college and job apps.
+If these opportunities appeal to you, then we first recommend you give yourself ample time to put together a strong summer application.
+For most of these programs, you will be competing against a large pool of other students.
+So, think carefully about your responses to the essay questions and your choice of teacher/mentor who can recommend you for the program.

-In fact, many of our students at Empowerly have been successfully admitted to these summer programs and others.
-For more information on how to get help applying for these programs click below for a free consultation.
+On the other hand, don’t be afraid to ask for help preparing.
+In fact, many of our students at Empowerly have been successfully admitted to these STEM summer programs for girls, among others.
+For more information on how to get help applying for these programs, consider each of the following steps: